moorepants/eme185/content/pages/syllabus.rst

 activities, supplemental lecture material, and individual group meetings with the instructors.
 Groups will follow the design process in their respective projects.
 Groups are expected to meet regularly outside of formal class hours.
-Groups will additionally meet with their project's faculty mentor on a regular basis during the quarter for direction, group presentations and design reviews.
+Groups will additionally meet with their instructors on a regular basis during the quarter for direction, group presentations, and design reviews.
 Based on the nature of the project, some groups will also meet with industry sponsors on a regular basis.
 Towards the end of the quarter, sessions will be scheduled for project presentations to the entire class.

 In 185B, each group will register for a block of time for both meetings with the instructor and to allow a common time for group meetings.
 Also, each group